MA/Postgraduate Diploma (Production and Direction)

 The Huston School of Film and Digital Media was established in 2003 under the active patronage of the (John) Huston family.
 The School offers a dynamic approach to film and digital media training, with a strong emphasis on critical studies.
 As well as offering postgraduate programmes, the Huston School also hosts a range of guest seminars during the year with academics and practitioners of film.
 Visitors have included Gabriel Byrne, Seamus McGarvey, Lenny Abrahamson, Mark O’Halloran, James Cromwell, John Boorman, Roddy Doyle, Colin MacCabe, Laura Mulvey and Mike Figgis.

 NQAI Level 8 degree or equivalent H2.2.
 GPA 3.0 or international qualification.
 IELTS score of 6.5 or equivalent if applicable.
-Students who do not meet the honours degree requirement but have a Level 7 degree may be admitted to the PDip course with the possibility of progressing to the MA if they receive a minimum of 60% in their course work during the year, subject to qualifying examination and appropriate arrangements.
+Students who do not meet the honours degree requirement but have a Level 7 (Merit 2) degree may be admitted to the PDip course, with the possibility of progressing to the MA if they receive a minimum of 60% in their course work during the year.

 1 year, full-time